Is This a Zombie?: Main characters

 Seraphim "Sera" (セラ) for short, is a black-haired well-endowed vampire ninja (吸血忍者, Kyūketsu-ninja) who combines her Secret Sword Technique: Swallow Cut, and ninja reflexes with her vampire powers to fight her enemies.
 She can form a pair of bat wings and a katana out of leaves.
 Her signature outfit consists of a yellow spaghetti-strapped top (that reveals her midriff) and dark blue jeans (this outfit is the one she wears most often in promotional material).
 As a vampire, Sera periodically requires blood to stay alive and can anesthetize people with a kiss to numb the pain from neck bites.
 She does this to girls only since kissing a boy would symbolize marriage according to her faction's rules.
-She comes to Ayumu's house to serve Eu, though when rejected, she becomes Ayumu's servant (in-name-only) in hopes that she can change Eu's mind.
-She, however, is indifferent towards Ayumu, constantly calling him a dung beetle (クソ虫, Kuso-mushi), though has a healthy respect for his combat abilities.
+She comes to Ayumu's house to serve Eu, though when rejected, she becomes Ayumu's servant in hopes that she can change Eu's mind.
+She, however, is indifferent towards Ayumu, constantly calling him a dung beetle (クソ虫, Kuso-mushi), though has a healthy respect for his combat and magic abilities.
 Sera also cooks the most out of her friends.
 However, she is terrible at it; its consumers usually either pass out or are taken to the hospital due to eating Sera's bizarre meals, which are seen in Mael and Orito's cases.
 Sera has a brief argument with Ayumu over her participation in Saras' assassination attempt on Eu and, on moral grounds, decides to let Eu live.
 However, Sera is killed by Yoruno, only to be resurrected when Eu pricks her own finger to supply blood for her — blood which makes her the key to sealing the gates of the underworld.
 Kyoko reveals that Sera is a tsundere and masks her true feelings, especially when it comes to Ayumu.